 The business model known as collaborative consumption — where buyers and sellers trade without intermediaries through an online community marketplaces — has been a homerun for Ebay and Craigslist.

-But a new breed of start-ups like AirBNB, which apply the same model to service industies, where responses times are critical, and relationships matter, are having a tougher time delivering equitable experiences between buyers and sellers.
+But a new breed of start-ups like AirBNB, which apply the same model to service industries, where responses times are critical, and relationships matter, are having a tougher time delivering equitable experiences between buyers and sellers.

 Here are three examples where service oriented community network business models fall short: